 For each impact topic, the assumptions, methodology, and intensity definitions (described above) for that topic are presented first to provide context for how the resource topic was evaluated.
 This framework for analysis is followed by a summary of impacts that provides an overview of the analysis that was performed.
-Each alternative was analyzed against a condition with no winter use, or alternative 1 (no action).
+Each alternative was analyzed against a condition with no winter use, or alternative 1.
+Comparisons to recent use levels are for illustrative purposes only.
 The summary is then followed by the detailed impact analysis for each alternative.